Home Blog Page 298

 According to Quantum Physics, everything in the Universe – stars, planets, satellites or even the moon has an operating frequency.
 The frequency emanated by the moon affects the frequency of the mind that exerts control over our feelings, emotions and desires.

 The mind, which consists of conscious and subconscious mind, reacts to the standing and positioning of the moon in the sky.
-Neuroscience has recognized that the subconscious controls 95% of our lives.2_model-of-mind
+Neuroscience has recognized that the subconscious controls 95% of our lives.

 The subconscious mind is the collective storehouse of impressions, memories and thoughts accumulated over the years and lifetime, and it has a higher operating frequency in comparison to that of the moon.
-One needs constructive thinking and observatory skills to get into the realms of the sub-conscious mind.
+One needs constructive thinking and observational skills to get into the realms of the subconscious mind.

 The moon frequencies have the power to make the thought frequencies in our sub-conscious mind to surface to the conscious mind.
 Since our subconscious mind consists of unnecessary and necessary, positive and negative imprints, their combined rise to the conscious mind, can leave us feeling exasperated, crazy and mindless.

-Moon is the reason for tides on earth, as due to its gravitational pull the volatile objects (water) on earth tend to get disturbed.
-According to Aristotle and Roman historian, Pliny the Elder suggested that the brain was the “moistest” organ in the body.
+The Moon is the reason for tides on Earth, as due to its gravitational pull, the volatile objects (water) on Earth tend to get disturbed.
+According to Aristotle and the Roman historian, Pliny the Elder, suggested that the brain was the “moistest” organ in the body.

 Scientist went further on this line of thought and suggested that since the human body is made up of 80% water, it could be possible that the moon does influence human’s state of mind and behaviour.
 However, to each research that proves the same, there is a contradictory research denying the same.